 The cord is almost eight feet long (perfectly suited to a dorm room) and has a dual-voltage feature that makes it safe to use in different kinds of outlets, which is especially useful if they’re plugging it in in a new place.
 There’s also an auto shut-off mode as a safety precaution for forgetful students.
 The Steam and Go Pro has a stylish design and comes in four different colors: black, blue, teal, and purple.

 Most steamers require you to hang your clothes on a separate hanger, but the SALAV Performance Garment Steamer makes things a little easier thanks to its built-in 360-degree swivel hanger.
 The 1500-watt steamer provides plenty of hanging space so you can easily and quickly steam multiple garments.

 This stand-up garment steamer can hold up to 1 liter of water and provides up to 35 minutes of steam per fill.
 It heats up in just 45 seconds, and it even has multiple steam settings that will soften and straighten even the toughest fabrics.
 The SALAV Performance Garment Steamer has an auto shut-off for safety, and arguably its coolest feature is the built-in 360-degree swivel multi-hook hanger.

-Reviewers write that this steamer is their new best friend and many love that it comes with a pant-pressing attachment and fabric brush.
-Users say it heats up fast and is easy to use, and several note they like to use it on their curtains, as well as clothes.
+We love that it comes with a pant-pressing attachment and fabric brush.
+It heats up fast and is easy to use, and can also be used on curtains, as well as clothes.

 For a simple, compact, and effective clothes steamer, you can’t go wrong with the PAX Handheld Fabric Steamer.
 It has an automatic shut-off if it gets too hot and it heats up in 60 seconds.
 However, if you can spend a bit more, the BIZOND Mini Clothes Steamer is a powerful steamer with an all-angle head (this means you can steam in any direction without leaks).